 Until the 1950s Radio Eireann was seen as a governmental mouthpiece.
-In the early 1950s, structural changes were proposed by the establishment of a Council who would advise and assist the Minister in the control and supervision of the service, which was now to be known as Radio Eireann.
+In the early 1950s, structural changes were proposed by the establishment of a Council that would advise and assist the Minister in the control and supervision of the service, which was now to be known as Radio Eireann.

 The Council replaced an older advisory council.
-The latter was more of a listener’s representative body while the new Council was a management body.
+The latter was more of a listener’s representative body, while the new Council was a management body.
 The old Council’s mandate expired in 1964 and was not renewed.

 RTE Broadcasting Authority

 In the early years of the State, the principal focus of the legislation was on radio licensing, The only permitted radio broadcaster in the State was Radio Eireann.